Burn Injury Attorneys in Los Angeles / Practice / Los Angeles Flammable Clothing Burns Attorneys

-Believe it or not, certain types of clothing can cause or increase harm from intense heat or flame.
+Ultimate Guide to Compensation for clothing burns in Los Angeles, CA. Believe it or not, certain types of clothing can cause or increase harm from intense heat or flame.
 The U.S. military knows this as well.

-So much so that they have created FROG suits (Flame Resistant Organizational Gear) for those in combat and IED intense zones.
-Our experienced, heavily awarded, and peer-rated flammable clothing injury lawyer has years of experience assisting accident victims like you.
+So much so that they have created FROG suits (Flame Resistant Organizational Gear) for those in combat and IED-intense zones, our experienced, heavily awarded, and peer-rated flammable clothing injury lawyer has years of experience assisting accident victims like you.

 Whether you were injured at home, on the road, or at work, we are highly specialized experts in this elite area of product liability law.
 We have been featured in Newsweek Magazine, Leatherneck Magazine, and many attorney rating sites like Superlawyers and AVVO as superb, 5-Star injury lawyers at a location near you.
 Please scroll down to learn more about our specialized tort law legal services now (213) 596-9642.

 Before this, the private and industrial fields also recognized the danger of combustible fabrics.
 After all, this stuff can melt and embed into the skin.
-So this makes the treatment of injuries difficult, if not impossible sometimes.
-Ultimately, the government passed a law, discussed below.
+So this makes the treatment of injuries difficult, if not impossible, sometimes.
+Ultimately, the government passed a law discussed below.

 This new legislation came about to force a standard in fabric design and manufacture to help mitigate or prevent fire and burn-related harm to individuals.
 This page is to help victims understand how it all applies to them.
 For example, victims must know if they have a potential lawsuit or not.
 They can now understand violations under the Flammable Clothing Act and how it may entitle them to money.